-5.04 Identification and Services for At-Risk Enrollees.
-Contractor agrees to identify and proactively manage the Plan Enrollees with existing and newly diagnosed chronic conditions and who are most likely to benefit from well-coordinated care ("At-Risk Enrollees").
-Contractor will target the at risk enrollees, typically with one or more conditions, including, but not limited to, diabetes, asthma, heart disease or hypertension.
-As described in sections 3.06, Contactor shall determine the health status of its new enrollees that includes identification of chronic conditions and other significant health needs pursuant Contractor's processes as described in Section 3.06. within the first one hundred twenty (120) days of enrollment, provided the Exchange shall provide has provided timely notification of enrollment and Contractor receives from the Exchange or other state agency any existing health conditions for transitioning at-risk enrollees from state programs such as the Major Risk Medical Insurance Program, Pre-Existing Condition Insurance Plan to the Exchange.
-Subsequent to identification, Contractor will provide the Exchange with a documented process, care management plan and strategy for targeting these specific Enrollees, which may include the following:
+5.03 Identification and Services for At-Risk Enrollees.
+Contractor agrees to identify and proactively manage the Plan Enrollees with existing and newly diagnosed need for dental treatment beyond diagnostic and preventive dental services and Plan Enrollees with chronic conditions and who are most likely to benefit from well-coordinated care ("At-Risk Enrollees").
+As described in sections 3.04, Contactor shall determine the health status of its new enrollees that includes identification of chronic conditions and other significant health-dental needs within the first one hundred twenty (120) days of enrollment, provided the Exchange has provided timely notification of enrollment.
+The Exchange will work with Contractor to develop will provide the Exchange with a documented process, care management plan and strategy for targeting these specific Enrollees, which will include the following:

-- (a) Methods to identify and target At-Risk Enrollees; - (b) Description of Contractor's predictive analytic capabilities to assist in identifying At Risk Plan Enrollees who would benefit from early, proactive intervention; - (c) Communication plan for known At-Risk Enrollees to receive information prior to provider visit; - (d) Process to update At-Risk Enrollee medical history in the Contractor maintained Plan Enrollee health profile; - (e) Mechanisms to evaluate access within provider network, on an ongoing basis, to ensure that an adequate network is in place to support a proactive intervention and care management program for At-Risk Enrollees; - (f) Care and network strategies that focuses on supporting a proactive approach to at-risk Plan Enrollee intervention and care management.
-Contractor agrees to provide the Exchange with a documented plan and include "tools" and strategies to supplement and/or expand care management and provider network capabilities, including an expansion and/or reconfiguration of specialties or health care professionals to meet clinical needs of At Risk Enrollees. - (g) Strategies or "tools" not otherwise described in Section 5.02 may include but are not limited to the following: - i.
-Enrollment of At-Risk Enrollees in care, case and disease management program(s); and - ii.
-At Risk Plan Enrollee's access to Accountable Care Organizations (ACOs), Patient Centered Medical Homes (PCMH), Ambulatory ICUs or other delivery models designed to focus on individual chronic condition management and focused intervention.
+(a) Methods to identify and target At-Risk Enrollees;

+(b) Description of Contractor's predictive analytic capabilities to assist in identifying At Risk Plan Enrollees who would benefit from early, proactive intervention;

+(c) Communication plan for known At-Risk Enrollees to receive information prior to provider visit;

+(d) Process to update At-Risk Enrollee dental history in the Contractor maintained Plan Enrollee health profile;

+(e) Mechanisms to evaluate access within provider network, on an ongoing basis, to ensure that an adequate network is in place to support a proactive intervention and care management program for At-Risk Enrollees;

+(f) Care and network strategies that focuses on supporting a proactive approach to at-risk Plan Enrollee intervention and care management.
+Contractor agrees to provide the Exchange with a documented plan and include "tools" and strategies to supplement and/or expand care management and provider network capabilities, including an expansion and/or reconfiguration of specialties or health care professionals to meet clinical needs of At Risk Enrollees.

+(g) Strategies or "tools" not otherwise described in Section 5.02 may include but are not limited to the following:

+(i) Enrollment of At-Risk Enrollees in care, case and disease management program(s)

+Formatted: Indent: First line: 0.5"